razmira/low-bar/README.md

 The Lowbar Sprint involves reimplementing a JS library as if you were its author.
 For Part 1 of this sprint (we'll be coming back to this in week 2), you'll need to reimplement the following methods:

+## Core

+These are the core functions you should aim to get finished;

 1. identity
 2. first
 3. last